mansk/northcoders-data-engineering-project/TotebagReadme.md

    https://github.com/yourusername/de-project-watershed.git
 2. Install Python, install dependencies and run unittests via Make commands (Make all)
 3. Configure AWS's iam credentials using the AWS CLI: aws configure
-4. Deploy aws infrastructure by going into terrform directory and running the commands: init, plan and apply commands
+4. Deploy aws infrastructure by going into terrform directory and running the commands init, plan and apply commands
 5. Deploy lambda functions by zipping the ...folder using aws cli?